 (iii) Searching a record is easy since there are multiple access paths to a data element.

 (i) All records are maintained using pointers and hence the whole database structure becomes very complex.

 (ii) Insertion, deletion and updation of any record would require pointer adjustments.

 In a Relational Database Model, the data organized in the form of rows and columns similar to a table.
 The tables are referred to as relations in a relational data model.
-Rows of the table are referred to as tuples and the columns of a table are referred to as attributes.
-A relational database model is defined as a database that allows you to group its data items into one or more independent tables that can be related to one another by using fields common to each related table.
+The rows of the table are referred to as tuples and the columns of a table are referred to as attributes.
+A relational database model is defined as a database that allows you to group its data items into one or more independent tables.
+They can be related to one another by using fields common to each related table.

-Object Oriented Database (OODB) are dependent on the object oriented programming paradigm.
-It enables us to create classes, organize objects, structure an inheritance hierarchy and call methods of represents class-subclass link.
+Object Oriented Database (OODB) are dependent on the object-oriented programming paradigm.
+It enables us to create classes, organize objects, structure, an inheritance hierarchy and call methods.
+It represents the class-subclass links.
 The dash ( – – – – ) represents attribute-domain link.

 Distributed Database in DBMS:

 In the centralized database system, data stored or resides in one single location.
 But in a distributed database system, database stored in several computers.